class Tensor(T, S)

 - path :

-- filename of output.npy
+String- filename of output.npyfile.

 Only integer, unsigned integer and float ndarrays are supported at the moment.

-'s axes to a different order.
+Permutes a Tensor's axes to a different order.
 This will

-always create a view of the permuted Tensor
+always create a view of the permuted Tensor.

 Arguments